Sailors conducts engineering team drills aboard the USS Rafael Peralta (DDG 115) in the South China Sea

-231003-N-CV021-1009 SOUTH CHINA SEA (Oct.
-3, 2023) Gas Turbine Systems Mechanical Technician 2nd Class Kento Uemura, from Nagoya, Japan, conducts engineering team drills aboard the Arleigh Burke-class guided-missile destroyer USS Rafael Peralta (DDG 115) in the South China Sea, Oct.
+231003-N-CV021-1008 SOUTH CHINA SEA (Oct.
+3, 2023) Gas Turbine Systems Technician Senior Chief Prince Owusu, from Accra, Ghana, conducts engineering team drills aboard the Arleigh Burke-class guided-missile destroyer USS Rafael Peralta (DDG 115) in the South China Sea, Oct.
 3. Rafael Peralta is forward-deployed and assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Alexandria Esteban)

 |Date Taken: